Sex change in animals is seen in around 500 species of fish and is achieved in various ways with the help of a special enzyme called aromatase.

 Chromosomes actually determine sex only in birds and mammals.
 In amphibians and reptiles, temperature factors during development determine their sex.
 Believe it or not, about 500 species of fish change sexes, as described above.
 Pretty wild, huh?

-- Website: University of California, Berkeley
+- Gender-bending fish - Understanding Evolution.
+The University of California, Berkeley